-The group designed to compensate families for particular needs include Child Tax Credit, Housing Benefit and Council Tax Benefit.
+Housing Benefit and Council Tax Benefit.
 All are means-tested against income, but do not depend directly on whether the family is engaged in paid work.
 The maximum entitlement to these benefits depends on the number and presence of children, and whether the household is renting or not (and, if so, the amount of rent paid).

 Figure 1 illustrates the budget constraints faced by different types of families by female working hours.
 All adults are assumed to earn minimum wage, men work full time if present and families with children pay 50 per week in childcare.
 The most striking feature in the picture is the big jump in income at 16 hours of work per week for women with children, especially pronounced in the case of lone mothers.
 This is fully explained by the WTC.
 From the comparison of top and bottom graphs it is also obvious that families with children with one non-working adult are also entitled to generous benefits, with CTC topping up IS.
 On the other hand, women with children face higher tax rates then those without due to the withdrawal of benefits.
-Since benefits are tapered away at a reasonably high rate, it effectively promotes bunching at the discontinuity points of 0, 16 and 30 hours per week (where another, much smaller discrete jump in net income of single mothers can be observed, driven by the WTC full-time award).
-The net earned income of childless women is a much smoother function of working hours.
+Since benefits are tapered away at a reasonably high rate, it effectively promotes bunching at the discontinuity points of 0, 16 and 30 hours per week (where another, much smaller discrete jump in disposable income of single mothers can be observed, driven by the WTC full-time award).
+The disposable income of childless women is a much smoother function of working hours.
 By comparison, the WTC award for childless individuals working 30 or more hours per week is small and only visible for singles as families with a full-time adult are past the entitlement region.